Depression Counselling: When Life Feels Heavy

 Change may begin quietly

 Small shifts matter because depression often convinces people that nothing can change.
-Counselling helps the body gather evidence that something can.
+Counselling helps the body gather evidence that something can, and that evidence builds quietly over time.

 The goal is not pretending everything is fine

-Depression counselling gives the heaviness somewhere to be met, understood and slowly moved through.
+Depression counselling gives the heaviness somewhere to be met, understood and slowly moved through, instead of being managed silently behind a brave face.

 “For the first time in a long time I am finally thriving again.”